Evidence indicates that the impact

 The remnants of the crater walls can still be seen as rounded cuts on the coasts of East Africa, northern Madagascar, and southern Australia

 impact was onto continental crust.
 But as the land separated,

 the ocean rushed in and obliterated the crater rim.
 This is

 typical for craters in the ocean.

 Yet some effects are evident on the west side.
 The coasts of Kenya and Tanzania show severe faulting and diapirism (cracks into which magma seeped).
+The continental shelf is quite narrow (25 to 50 km), with a steep continental slope.
 Numerous normal (pull-apart) faults are downthrown to the east.
-The continental shelf is quite narrow (25 to 50 km), with a steep continental slope.1 Such partial collapse is typical of impacts on the continental margin.2
+There is a major sediment slide 8 kilometers thick.1 Such partial collapse is typical of impacts on the continental margin.2

 1. Coffin, M.F., P.D.
 Rabinowitz.
 1988.
 Evolution of the conjugate East-African-Madagascan margins and the Western Somali Basin.
 Geological Society of America Special Paper 226.

 2. Dypvik, Henning, Lubomir F. Jansa.
 2003.
 Sedimentary signatures and processes during marine bolide impacts: a review.
 Sedimentary Geology, Vol. 161, pp. 309-337.